Exercise Exercise

 • Include 8-10 exercises to engage major functional muscle groups of the upper and lower body

 Respiratory (inspiratory) muscle training is particularly useful for people who have respiratory muscle weakness.
-A mouthpiece (inspiratory muscle trainer), as shown below, provides resistance as the individual breathes in, thereby training the respiratory muscles.
+Inspiratory muscle trainers, such as the one shown below, provide resistance as the individual breathes in, thereby providing a training stimulus to the respiratory muscles.
 Specific protocols determine the appropriate level of resistance.
-A recent meta-analysis of respiratory muscle training in patients with HF, identified additional gains in 6MWT and VO2 peak in those with respiratory muscle weakness.[#montemezzo-d-fregonezi-ga-pereira-da-et-al.-2014]
+In patients with HF, respiratory muscle training has been shown to elicit additional gains in 6MWT and VO2 peak in those with respiratory muscle weakness.

-Figure 1: ‘Powerbreathe’ inspiratory muscle trainer
+‘Powerbreathe’ inspiratory muscle trainer

 Powerbreathe_inspiratory_muscle_trainer